skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 OPTIONS
 =======
--c, --ctl `FILE`
+-c, --ctl `PATH`
-  Specify a control file to use (which may be '-' for standard input).
-By default, any files whose names start with the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) and end with .ctl will be used, if present.
-If `FILE` is '0', no control file will be used.
+  Specify a control file to use, or a directory from which to read control files.
+By default, any files whose names start with the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) and end with .ctl are used, if present.
+If `PATH` is '-', standard input is used.
+If `PATH` is '0', no control file is used.
 This option may be used multiple times.

 -e, --end `ADDR`
   Stop disassembling at this address; the default end address is 65536. `ADDR`